GoblinArchives/LiminalHorror/Creator Kit SRD/dwindling party.md

 While the normal folks aren’t quite as capable as a standard Investigator on their own, don’t be afraid to go big.
 The sheer number of characters in play will give these groups an advantage in taking on seemingly daunting tasks.

-For an example of a funnel scenario in action, see *Silent Street Station* (see the Deluxe Edition p. x).
+For an example of a funnel scenario in action, see [*Silent Street Station* (see the Deluxe Edition p.308)](https://www.patreon.com/posts/145689812?collection=1736788).

 ## **AFTERMATH**